 Finally, we introduce the weak interaction.
-After the SM quarks, gluons and leptons have been formed there is no more observable supersymmetry in nature.
-Therefore, we may take the standard model electroweak interaction in our model.
-The Higgs boson, however, may have composite structure.
+After the SM quarks, gluons and leptons have been formed at scale Λ{cr} there is no more observable supersymmetry in nature [6].
+To avoid a more complicated vector supermultiplet in table 1, we may append the standard model electroweak interaction in our model as an empirical fact.
 The standard model has now been heuristically derived.